 12. Dogs have an amazing sense of smell.

 A dog can smell anywhere from 10,000 to 100,000 times better than the average human.
 Canines have 300 million olfactory receptors, compared to our measly 6 million.
 Moreover, the part of the brain dedicated to smell is 40 times larger in dogs than in humans.

 While people breathe in and out the same way, canines breathe in through their nostrils and out through the slits found on the sides of the nose.
 This system circulates air so that the animal is always bringing in new smells.
 Breeds like the bloodhound also have the advantage of floppy ears that push up new smells.

 If you think your dog’s feet smell like popcorn or corn chips, you’re not alone!
 Dogs have a lot of bacteria and yeast that grow on their paws as a result of moisture that gets caught in the many folds and pockets between their toes.
 These microorganisms create a variety of smells.
 The bacteria Proteus or Pseudomonas are the likely parties guilty of giving your hound’s feet that distinct tortilla smell.
 There’s no need to go wash your pet’s paws just yet, though—a subtle smell is completely normal.

-In 2018, the most common dog names were Bella, Coco, Charlie, Lucy, Becks, and Max.
+In 2021, the most common dog names included Bella, Luna, Lucy, Max, Charlie, and Milo.
 If you’re curious about how much dog name trends change, here are some popular ones from Medieval times: Blawnche, Nosewise, Smylfeste, Bragge, Holdfast, Zaphyro, Zalbot, Mopsus, and Mopsulus.